AraratKazarian/GenAI_Project/README.md

 The **Smart Sales Assistant for Wildberries** is a generative AI tool designed to analyze mock sales data and generate human-readable summaries from key performance metrics.
 It enables quick insights for sales performance and decision-making in a scalable and interactive format.

+## 🧠 Model Overview

+This project uses a two-stage Retrieval-Augmented Generation (RAG) pipeline combining embedding-based retrieval and both generative and extractive answering:

+### 🔹 Embedding Model – `all-MiniLM-L6-v2`

+**Summary**:
+This model converts product summaries and user queries into vector embeddings, enabling semantic similarity matching even when exact words differ.

+**Justification**:
+- Lightweight and fast, ideal for CPU environments.
+- Strong performance on semantic textual similarity benchmarks.
+- Enables scalable retrieval using vector databases like FAISS.

+### 🔹 Retrieval Engine – FAISS

+**Summary**:
+Performs similarity search over embedded summaries to find the most relevant content given a user query.

+**Justification**:
+- Extremely fast and memory-efficient.
+- Scalable for real-time applications.
+- Seamlessly integrates with vector representations from transformer models.

+### 🔹 Generative QA Model – `google/flan-t5-base`

+**Summary**:
+Generates natural-language answers using the retrieved summaries and the user question.
+A custom prompt is built by combining context with the query.

+**Justification**:
+- Fine-tuned for instruction-following and QA tasks.
+- Excels at zero-shot generation, producing fluent and informative responses.
+- Handles open-ended queries well, ideal for summarization-style answers.

+### 🔹 Extractive QA Model – `distilbert-base-cased-distilled-squad`

+**Summary**:
+Extracts specific values (e.g., buyout sums, percentages, product counts) directly from summaries using span-based question answering.

+**Justification**:
+- Lightweight and efficient with strong performance on SQuAD-like tasks.
+- Ideal for pinpointing exact facts or numbers within text.
+- Complements the generative model by offering high-precision extraction when exact answers are needed.

 ---

 ## 📁 Project Structure